golaravel/laravel4.1docs/configuration.md

 	$timezone = Config::get('app.timezone', 'UTC');

+#### Setting A Configuration Value

 Notice that "dot" style syntax may be used to access values in the various files.
 You may also set configuration values at run-time:

-**Setting A Configuration Value**

 	Config::set('database.default', 'sqlite');